-Divorce is initiated by a lawsuit of one marital spouse or a joint petition of both marital spouses for uncontested divorceMarital spouses who share underage children have to apply to a social welfare centre for compulsory counselling before they file a petition for divorce with the court.
+Divorce is initiated by a lawsuit of one marital spouse or a joint petition of both marital spouses for uncontested divorceMarital spouses who share underage children have to apply to a Croatian social welfare institute for compulsory counselling before they file a petition for divorce with the court.

 The purpose of compulsory counselling is to familiarise the marital spouses with the option of first starting family or marital counselling, with the legal and psychosocial consequences of divorcing and with the child’s welfare when deciding to divorce, as well as to develop a parenting plan.